hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/corda.md

           ]
   }
   ```
-  In this sample, a single rule is specified for requests coming from `trade-finance-network`: it states that a `GetBillOfLading` query made to the `shipmentcc` contract installed on the `tradelogisticschannel` channel is permitted for a requestor possessing credentials certified by an node with the `PartyA` identity.
+  In this sample, a single rule is specified for requests coming from `trade-finance-network`: it states that a `GetBillOfLading` query made to the `shipmentcc` contract installed on the `tradelogisticschannel` channel is permitted for a requestor possessing credentials certified by a node with the `PartyA` identity.
 The `*` at the end indicates that any arguments passed to the function will pass the access control check.
-  If your remote network is **Fabric**, please check [here](./fabric.md#ledger-initialization) to record an access control policy in fabric network.
+  If your remote network is built on **Fabric**, please check [here](./fabric.md#ledger-initialization) for instructions to record an access control policy in it.

-  If remote network is **Corda** then policy will look like:
+  If remote network is built on **Corda** then the policy rule will look like:
   ```json
   {
       "securityDomain":"trade-finance-network",